rizinorg/cutter/docs/source/contributing.rst

 Contributing to Cutter
 =======================

 So you like Cutter and want to get involved?
 Great!
-This part in the documentation will help and guide you through everything you need to know when contributing to Cutter.
+This part of the documentation will help and guide you through everything you need to know when contributing to Cutter.
 Welcome, we're delighted to see you!

 .. tip::
    **Need help?** Our community strives to be friendly, open, and accessible for new contributors.
 If you have any difficulties getting involved or finding answers to you questions, please `come and ask your questions on our Telegram or IRC groups <https://cutter.re/#community>`_.